nira-community/awesome-low-level/README.md

 #### But, You Already Have Some Programming Experience

-Maybe you're studying Computer Science, IT, EEE, or another technical field.
-Or perhaps you've learned programming on your own before.
-If that's the case, you don't need to start from scratch and relearn basic programming concepts.
+Maybe you're studying Computer Science, IT, EEE, or some other technical field.
+Or maybe you've already learned programming by yourself before.
+If that's the case, you don't really need to start from zero and relearn all the basic programming concepts.

-However, low-level programming is a little different.
-Even if you can write code, you might not yet understand what happens underneath the surface or how a computer actually works at a lower level.
+But low-level programming is a bit different.
+Even if you already know how to write code, you might not fully understand what is actually happening underneath or how the computer works at a lower level.

-It's also important to remember that knowing programming fundamentals isn't the same as knowing C.
+Also, knowing the basic programming fundamentals doesn't mean you already know C.

-You may already be comfortable with concepts like variables, loops, functions, conditional statements, and basic data structures from another language, but there are still many C concepts that are essential for low-level programming.
+You might already be familiar with things like variables, loops, functions, conditional statements, and basic data structures from another programming language, but C still has a lot of concepts that are important for low-level programming.

-For example, if you're already familiar with programming basics, the following code should look fairly straightforward to you:
+For example, if you already know the basic programming stuff, the following code should look pretty straightforward to you:

 ```c
 int age = 20;